 Hagerstown Community College utilizes a combination of the following notification systems as appropriate for the determined level of crisis and the specific incident: audible outdoor siren, audible indoor PA system, indoor signboards, HCC alert system (Omnilert), HCC email, HCC website, mass media, HCC campus phone system.
 Based on the situation, HCC can utilize any or all of the emergency communication platforms to send a timely warning or emergency notification.
-On 8/18/20 the outdoor siren was serviced and tested to ensure it was functioning properly and could be used during an emergency.
-On December 29, 2020 the indoor Valcom system, consisting of speakers and digital signboards was tested.
-The speakers and digital signboards in the Administration Building were both functioning properly.
+Periodic testing of all of the systems ensures they are performing as they should and will work in an emergency.
+Members from HCC Campus Police and the Crisis Management Team will train on the systems to ensure logins work and increase familiarity.